rrafal/dev-guide/principles.md

 These rules are not a law which must be followed.
 Instead, they are best practicies which are worth to follow when it makes sense.
 They are practices relevent to what I work on, to the tools and technologies I use, to the problems I solve.
-They might not work well, or might not be applicable for other engineers.
+They might not work well, or might not be applicable for others.
 Also, they might become irrelevant for me in a few year.
 Notherless, I think it's worth the time to write them down.
 First, it will remind me what rules I want to follow but do not necesserly do.
 Second, it might help others to understand who I am as a software engineer.
 Third, somebody might come